Grandma's collection of 20 old fashioned dessert sauce recipes will help you to make perfect toppings for your homemade

 Boil a teacupful of milk and turn it, boiling hot, over the mixture slowly, stirring all the time; this will cook the egg smoothly.
 It may be served cold or hot.

 One cupful of sugar, half a cupful of butter, one egg beaten light, one lemon (juice and grated rind), half a cupful of boiling water; put in a double boiler and thicken over steam.

-For this old fashioned dessert sauce recipe, put half a pint of new milk on the fire and when it boils stir into it one teaspoonful of wheat flour, four ounces of sugar, and the well-beaten yolks of three eggs; remove it from the fire and add the grated rind and the juice of one lemon; stir it well and serve hot in a sauce tureen.
+For this hot dessert sauce recipe, put half a pint of new milk on the fire and when it boils stir into it one teaspoonful of wheat flour, four ounces of sugar, and the well-beaten yolks of three eggs; remove it from the fire and add the grated rind and the juice of one lemon; stir it well and serve hot in a sauce tureen.

 Place over the fire a saucepan; when it begins to be hot, put into it four tablespoonfuls of white sugar and one tablespoonful of water.